Pablo Honey: Critical reception

 In the United States, "Creep" drew parallels with Nirvana, with some describing Radiohead as the "British Nirvana".
 Billboard said the lyrics had "enough bite to make it on their own" despite the U2 comparisons.
-In a mixed review, Mario Mundoz of the Los Angeles Times wrote that it "doesn't really deliver anything you haven't heard before [...] though, it does offer clever lyrics and good hooks."
+In a mixed review, Mario Mundoz of the Los Angeles Times wrote that it "doesn't really deliver anything you haven't heard before" but "does offer clever lyrics and good hooks".
 Robert Christgau of The Village Voice did not recommend the album, but named "Creep" a "choice cut".
-Rolling Stone wrote that its charm originates from its guitar work, song structures, melodies, and choruses that invoke a "pop appeal".
+Rolling Stone wrote that the album's charm originates from its guitar work, song structures, melodies, and choruses that invoke a "pop appeal".

 Legacy

-Although Pablo Honey did not receive the acclaim of Radiohead's later albums, it has received praise in retrospective coverage.
+Although Pablo Honey did not receive the acclaim of Radiohead's later albums, it received praise in retrospective coverage.
+In 2018, the musician and journalist Phil Witmer wrote that "Pablo Honey is endearing because we now know the band that made it would become something extraordinary not even five years later".
+He chose "You" and "Blow Out" as the most sophisticated tracks, pointing towards Radiohead's later work.
+The Premier Guitar writer Shawn Hammond also highlighted "Blow Out" as a "glimpse of future brilliance".

 According to Stephen Thomas Erlewine of AllMusic, the songwriting does not always match Radiohead's sound, but when it does, it achieves "a rare power that is both visceral and intelligent".
 Kenny EG Perry of NME described the album as "the sound of one of the best bands of this or any other generation playing the music that taught them all their good early lessons".
 Clash said that it "points towards everything that [Radiohead] would go on to be".

-In a 2008 review, Al Spicer of BBC Music described Pablo Honey as Radiohead's "exploration of suburban, adolescent self-awareness" and "one of rock's most impressive debuts."
+In a 2008 review, Al Spicer of BBC Music described Pablo Honey as Radiohead's "exploration of suburban, adolescent self-awareness" and "one of rock's most impressive debuts".
 In 2009, PopMatters' Mehan Jahasuriya criticised Pablo Honey as "a hodgepodge of half-baked grunge, jangle-pop and stadium-ready alternative rock ... nearly indistinguishable from other early '90s college rock throwaways, save for a few hints of greatness".
+Reviewing the 2009 reissue for Pitchfork, Scott Plagenhoef praised "Creep", "You", "Stop Whispering" and "Prove Yourself", but described "How Do You?", "I Can't", "Ripcord" and "Vegetable" as "run of the mill at best".
+In Uncut, Sam Richards wrote that Pablo Honey "isn't as completely cack-handed as many would have you believe.
+It's lumpy and uneven and often sounds like a band pulling in five different directions – but that last quality was, and occasionally remains, part of Radiohead's appeal."
+In 2025, GQ named Pablo Honey the worst Radiohead album, calling it "an uneven, unsteady beast" that might have been forgotten without "Creep".